ibn-xu/CFA3_LOS/CFAIII_LOS.md

 ### Reading 2:  Standard I - VII

-a. demonstrate a thorough knowledge of the CFA Institute Code of Ethics and Standards of Professional Conduct by interpreting the Code and Standards in various situations involving issues of professional integrity;
+a. demonstrate a thorough knowledge of the CFA Institute Code of Ethics and Standards of Professional Conduct by interpreting the Code and Standards in **various situations** involving issues of professional integrity;

 b. recommend practices and procedures designed to prevent violations of the Code and Standards.

 ### Reading 3:

-a. evaluate practices, policies, and conduct relative to the CFA Institute Code of Ethics and Standards of Professional Conduct;
+a. **evaluate** practices, policies, and conduct relative to the CFA Institute Code of Ethics and Standards of Professional Conduct;

-b. explain how the practices, policies, or conduct does or does not violate the CFA Institute Code of Ethics and Standards of Professional Conduct.
+b. explain how the practices, policies, or conduct **does or does not violate t**he CFA Institute Code of Ethics and Standards of Professional Conduct.

 ### Reading 4: